 METRONext Moving Forward would build “over 500 miles of travel investments and enhancements.”
 The plan calls for 16 miles of new light rail lines, including a connection to Hobby airport and 75 miles of new bus rapid transit that will serve five heavily traveled corridors, including a connection to Bush Intercontinental airport.
 Twenty-one new and improved park and rides and 110 miles of “regional express service” will expand commuter service in the city.
 Existing bus routes that cover 290 miles will also get enhanced bus shelters and improved lighting.

 The plan was developed by METRO, Houston’s regional transit provider.
 It would give a welcome boost to transit service and build on recent efforts to improve the existing system in this sprawling metropolis.
 But it’s far from a done deal.
 Altogether, these transit improvements will cost an estimated $7.5 billion. $3.5 billion will come from bonds if voters approve their sale in a referendum this November.
 If the referendum fails, the plan will grind to a halt and it’ll be back to the drawing board.
-Assuming it passes, the remaining $4 billion would come from a combination of federal grants that the city will apply for and existing METRO funding.
+Assuming it passes (update: voters approved the referendum), the remaining $4 billion would come from a combination of federal grants that the city will apply for and existing METRO funding.

 Like many regional transit plans, Metro Next has to balance two competing priorities.
 On the one hand, it seeks to improve service in the densest parts of the city that can most benefit from transit.
 On the other, it has to address the needs of every part of the metro that it serves in order to garner the broad public support necessary to win votes.
 It’s a common challenge facing many metro areas like Denver, Detroit, and Atlanta and it’s largely a function of how we fund transit in the U.S.—through new taxes or bond sales at the local level in combination with federal grants.
 The uncertainty and complexity around transit funding stands in sharp contrast to the way we fund highways.